Gauhati University: Colleges

+Students Union

 Post Graduate Students' Union

 The Post Graduate Students' Union is the apex student representative body of Gauhati University.
 The first body of PGSU was formed in the year 1949.
 The first General Secretary was Biren Goswami.
 Gauhati University being the epicenter of student politics, the PGSU gets high recognition in the state.
 There are many General Secretaries as well as other office bearers of PGSU who have been involved in the active politics.
 The present General Secretary of PGSU is Parshwa Patgiri.